MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_notification_descriptor.md

 ### -field u.Nmi

 A structure that describes the notification mechanism when the <b>Type</b> member is set to WHEA_NOTIFICATION_TYPE_NMI.

+#### Nmi.PollInterval

+The interval, in milliseconds, that the LLHEH for the error source should poll the error status registers to check for an error condition if the error source is switched out of interrupt mode.

+#### Nmi.Vector

+The interrupt vector for the error source.

+#### Nmi.SwitchToPollingThreshold

+The number of errors that must occur within the time specified by the <b>SwitchToPollingWindow</b> member before the error source is switched to polling mode.

+#### Nmi.SwitchToPollingWindow

+The window of time, in seconds, in which the number of errors specified by the <b>SwitchToPollingThreshold</b> member must occur before the error source is switched to polling mode.

+#### Nmi.ErrorThreshold

+The number of errors that must occur within the time specified by the <b>ErrorThresholdWindow</b> member before an error from the error source is processed by the operating system.

+#### Nmi.ErrorThresholdWindow

+The window of time, in seconds, in which the number of errors specified by the <b>ErrorThreshold</b> member must occur before an error from the error source is processed by the operating system.

 ### -field u.Nmi.PollInterval